13 Nov Leading Your People Through Change

 It also ensures there is no ambiguity regarding aims and objectives showing everyone is on the same page.
 This makes the process transparent which improves relationships, engagement, productivity and gives people purpose.

 Introducing new digital tools, optimising existing processes for continuous improvement and adapting to new ways of working is a journey rather than an overnight success.
-Acknowledge this as a people leader early on but also encourage it in your teams too.
+Acknowledge this early on but also encourage it in your teams too.
 This helps with managing expectations on both ends.

 A way to achieve this is by breaking down the implementation of a new process into priorities and phases.
 Make sure these are aligned with the company as well as what will work best for your teams.
 For example, when rolling out our product to a new partner, we listen to their priorities and solve their core issues with the appropriate features.
 It’s not a case of jumping in at the deep end but start with the most relevant features to alleviate their concerns and do this phase by phase to ensure optimum adoption.